 Frequently asked questions

-If any user exceeds request capacity, admin for the tenant/environment would be notified and would be able to assign Power Apps and Power Automate request capacity to that user.
+If any user exceeds their request capacity, the admin for the tenant/environment is notified.
+The admin can assign Power Apps and Power Automate request capacity to that user.

-End users will not be blocked from using the app for occasional and reasonable overages at this point of time.
+Users won't be blocked from using the app for occasional and reasonable overages at this point in time.

-Will my Integrations stop working if application users exceeds Base Request capacity?
+Will my integrations stop working if application users exceed base request capacity?

-Integrations will not be stopped for occasional and reasonable overages at this point of time.
-Administrators would be notified about overages and will be able to add Power Apps and Power Automate request capacity to be compliant.
+Integrations won't be stopped for occasional and reasonable overages at this point in time.
+Admins will be notified about overages and will be able to add Power Apps and Power Automate request capacity to be compliant.

 Will there be a transition period for existing customers?

-During this transition period reporting would be made available to customers which shows the API consumption.
+During this transition period, reporting that shows the API consumption will be made available to customers.

-What tools can admin use to monitor/analyze API requests across the platform?
+What tools can an admin use to monitor and analyze API requests across the platform?

-Usage reports and monitoring capabilities would be made available in Power Platform Admin Center soon and would be the best way to monitor/analyze usage for API requests.
+Usage reports and monitoring capabilities will be made available in Power Platform admin center soon, and will be the best way to monitor and analyze usage for API requests.

-Do the Power Platform Requests entitlements roll over from day to day or month to month?
+Do the Power Platform request entitlements roll over from day to day or month to month?

-No. All the power platform request entitlements are calculated on a rolling 24-hour period.
-If they are not consumed, they don’t roll over to the next day or next month.
+No. All the Power Platform request entitlements are calculated on a rolling 24-hour period.
+If they aren't consumed, they don't roll over to the next day or next month.

-Will the requests generated from Async workflows and Plug-ins in CDS count against the Request limits?
+Will the requests generated from async workflows and plug-ins in Common Data Service count against the request limits?

-Yes, if these requests are making CRUD, assign or share type of calls, they would count.
-However, calls generated internally from the platform are not going to be accounted.
+Yes, if these requests are making CrUD, assign, or share–type calls, they will count.
+However, calls generated internally from the platform aren't going to be counted.